sho3string/GalPlusMEGA65_R3_R6/README.md

 The script will automatically create the /arcade/gaplus folder where the generated ROMs will reside.

-Copy or move the arcade/gng folder to your MEGA65 SD card: You may either use the bottom SD card tray of the MEGA65 or the tray at the backside of the computer (the latter has precedence over the first).
+Copy or move "arcade/gaplus" to your MEGA65 SD card: You may either use the bottom SD card tray of the MEGA65 or the tray at the backside of the computer (the latter has precedence over the first).